 We used about 7 quarts of stain to do our project.

 When we stained the plywood floors, we did one coat of stain using the dry brush technique.

 Basically, first we applied the stain with the wet brush, then used a dry brush to brush off the excess stain.

 With every pass of the dry brush, we would wipe off the dry brush on a paper towel to remove the majority of the stain from it.

 We chose the dry brush method because it leaves a nice dark wood pattern.

-Remember, the longer you leave the stain on and the longer you waited before using the dry brush, the darker the board will be.
+Remember, the longer the stain is left on and the longer it dries before using the dry brush, the darker the board will be.